olivergondza/dumpling/DOCS/INTRO.md

 runtime.getThreads().where(it -> "main".equals(it.getName()))
 ````

-`ThreadSet` also overrides groovy collection methods so Dumpling DSL and well
+`ThreadSet` also overrides groovy collection methods so Dumpling DSL and known
-known groovy methods can by used side by side.
+groovy methods can by used side by side.

 ```groovy
 // Find RUNNABLE ajp threads